ory/docs/docs/oathkeeper/index.md

 Connection: Closed
 ```

+It is also possible to have this endpoint return other error responses such as the HTTP Status Found (HTTP Status Code `302`),
+depending configured on the error handling.
+Use this feature only if your Reverse Proxy supports these type of responses.

 Depending on the mutator defined by the access rule, the HTTP Response might
 contain additional or mutated HTTP Headers: